Console

 Action Format Limit Reason

-Copy HTML / TSV 1,000 rows Paste crashes Excel/Outlook with large tables
+Copy Standard / Excel 1,000 rows Paste crashes Excel/Outlook with large tables

 Copy Markdown 1,000 rows Paste crashes target apps

-Copy CSV 10,000 rows Lighter format, higher tolerance
+Copy CSV / CSV (Excel) 10,000 rows Lighter format, higher tolerance

 If you hit a limit, switch to CSV export (file) — it streams without memory constraints.